 At first, you need to verify if you need to be just registered or approved.
-(Registration means that you must sent a information to the competent authority on your establishment/activities, approval means that, following such request, the competent authority must visit and approve before you can start operations) Establishments commonly called "butcher shops", which only supply meat or meat products directly to the final consumer (no slaughter of animals), are considered as retail establishments.
+(Registration means that you must sent a information to the competent authority on your establishment/activities, but you can start your activity immediately; approval means that, following such request, the competent authority must visit and approve before you can start operations) Establishments commonly called "butcher shops", which only supply meat or meat products directly to the final consumer (no slaughter of animals), are considered as retail establishments.
 They, therefore, only need to be registered.
 Approval of such shops is not required by EU legislation.